White-red-white flag: Independence and opposition era

+The flag's usage became more widespread during the Soft Belarusization policy, which was backed by the Belarusian government.
+In March 2018, the flag was openly displayed during an 18,000-strong rally commemorating the hundredth anniversary of the establishment of the Belarusian Democratic Republic.
+It was also present that May during the opening of a monument to Tadeusz Kościuszko.

 The flag has been widely used by opposition supporters during the 2020–2021 Belarusian protests in rallies in support of presidential candidate Sviatlana Tsikhanouskaya, and later after the disputed elections, in which, according to the official statement of the Central Election Commission, the current president of the country, Alexander Lukashenko, won the majority of votes.
 A popular variant used by protesters is the white-red-white flag with the historic Pahonia coat of arms.
 Initially though, there are reports that some opposition supporters have also used the current flag.
 As of 7 December 2020, Belarusian authorities are drafting a law that could ban the white-red-white flag.

+The flag is used by the Kastuś Kalinoŭski Regiment, a group of Belarusians fighting for Ukraine in the Russo-Ukrainian War.
+The flag features the emblem of the regiment overlaid on the white-red-white flag, and is also sometimes seen displaying the Ukrainian trident with the Columns of Gediminas.
+A similar flag was also used by the Pahonia Detachment, a now-disbanded detachment of Belarusians in the Ukrainian Ground Forces.

 Relationship to other flags

-The white-red-white flag is almost identical to the flag of Wyszków in Poland, the flag of Berlare in Belgium, flags of Brielle and Enschede in the Netherlands, and the flag of the Atlántico Department in Colombia.
-The unrelated flag of Austria has the colours reversed.

-Creators of the so-called "Russian anti-war flag" used in the 2022 anti-war protests in Russia list the similarity to the white-red-white flag as among its advantages.
+The white-blue-white flag created during 2022 anti-war protests in Russia bears similarity to the Belarusian white-red-white flag.